microsoft/HoloLens2ForCV/Samples/StreamRecorder/README.md

 then use the "download" command to download from hololens to the output folder and then use the "process" command.

 # Python postprocessing
+To post process the recorded data use the python scripts inside StreamRecorderConverter

 Requirements: python3 with numpy, opencv-python, open3d.

 The app comes with a set of python scripts for further processing of raw data.
 Note that all the functionalities provided by these scripts can be accessed via the py/recorder_console.py script which is launching the process_all.py script, so there is principle no need to use single scripts.